-How much is a Cane Corso worth without papers?
+How much is a Corso worth without papers?

 There can be a significant difference between Cane Corso dogs with papers and those without.

-A Corso without papers might cost around $1,500; however, dogs with papers cost upwards of $2,000, so the difference is quite significant.
+A Corso without papers might be around $1,500; however, dogs with papers cost upwards of $2,000, so the difference is quite significant.

 Dogs without papers will not be able to be entered into shows or bred, but these are still purebred dogs that make great companions and watchdogs.

 Thankfully, the Cane Corso breed is quite a muscular breed that doesn’t have many health problems.